quilime/evm-nft-contract-boilerplate/README.md

 ### Verification

-- [truffle-plugin-verify](https://www.npmjs.com/package/truffle-plugin-verify) - A Truffle plugin to verify the contract on Etherscan, or equivilent EVM APIs
+- [truffle-plugin-verify](https://www.npmjs.com/package/truffle-plugin-verify) - A Truffle plugin to verify the contract on Etherscan, or equivalent EVM APIs

 ### Client / Frontend